-When I first started in the waterworks industry, my boss used a term that I had never heard before to describe the vast network of utilities that operate underground and behind the scene.
+When I started in the waterworks industry, my boss used a term I had never heard before to describe the vast network of utilities that operate underground and behind the scenes.
 He called this network “the hidden city.”

-This network of waterworks, gas, electric, fiber optic and other utilities operates with mind boggling efficiency and consistency.
+This web of waterworks, gas, electric, fiber optic, and other utility lines operates with mind-boggling efficiency and consistency.
 For the most part, it operates without a passing thought from the average person about the incredible system in place to allow the kitchen faucet to flow, the toilet to flush, the heat to kick on, or our cell phones to charge.
-The term “Out of Sight, Out of Mind” is certainly applicable to this vast, largely unseen network.
+“Out of Sight, Out of Mind” applies to this vast, largely unseen network.

 This extensive infrastructure of underground utilities also needs attention and maintenance.
-The installation, maintenance, and repairs are done by a mostly unnoticed group of professionals.
-If a watermain breaks on Christmas eve, the hidden responders are there to fix it in short order and get your shower running again.
+A primarily unnoticed group of professionals does the installation, maintenance, and repairs.
+If a water main breaks on Christmas eve, the hidden responders are there to fix it in short order and get your shower running again.

-If a hydrant needs a repair or an upgrade, the hidden responders are there to make sure the water will flow when the first responders turn it on to fight a fire.
+If a hydrant needs a repair or an upgrade, the hidden responders are there to ensure the water will flow when the firefighters demand it.
 If a massive storm knocks out power and communications to thousands, the hidden responders are there to restore power to hospitals, police stations, and emergency management headquarters.

 The hidden responders are called to serve at all hours of the day or night, in all seasons, rain or shine.
 And then there’s the safety aspect of the job.
-Many times, such as after an earthquake, severe storm, or man-made disaster, these folks must enter the danger zone long before first responders in order to make the scene safe.
-They are often faced with the hazards of gushing water, hissing gas, and sparking power lines.
+Many times, such as after an earthquake, severe storm, or unnatural disaster, these folks must enter the danger zone long before first responders to make the scene safe.
+They often face the hazards of gushing water, hissing gas, and sparking power lines.

-When making repairs, you may have them knock on your door or leave a note to tell you the water, gas, or electric will be shut off while they work.
+When making repairs, you may have them knock on your door or leave a note to tell you the water, gas, or electricity will be shut off while they work.
 Trenches and holes will need to be dug.
 Parts and machinery will need to be obtained.
 It may take a little while.
 Don’t be frustrated or annoyed.
-Be grateful that they are there to make sure you have the life sustaining necessities that you don’t even have to think about.
+Be grateful that they are there to ensure you have the life-sustaining necessities you don’t even have to think about.

-Did you know?
-525 McWane Poles' ductile iron utility poles withstood winds of 180 mph and were used for Hurricane Irma power restoration.
-Watch this video to see the destruction and dangers our hidden responders are faced with, both underground and overhead. (link: https://lnkd.in/drNXR7T)
+525 McWane Poles' Ductile iron utility poles withstood winds of 180 mph and were used for Hurricane Irma power restoration.
+Watch this video to see the destruction and dangers our hidden responders face, both underground and overhead. (link: https://youtu.be/-wnqEtG1kRE)

 Are you planning a project around your home or business that requires you to dig underground?
 Remember the millions of miles of utilities that lay just under your feet.
 Whether you are installing a mailbox, planting a tree, or building a deck, be sure to Call 811.